 How do you stay fresh on a production set?

-PV: Between cuts, I don’t “fully” break character, because for me it’s more like putting a call on hold while taking another.
-One is simply being suspended in time, while the other is actively open and in control.
+Priscilla Ventura (PV): Between cuts, I don’t “fully” break character, because for me it’s more like putting a call on hold while taking another.
+One is simply between time, while actively open and in control.
 For me, this is less emotionally and mentally taxing.
 Allowing me to stay fresh for long periods of time.

 Describe a memorable character you played?

-PV: The most memorable character I played was named Una in “The Onion Boy” in 2017.
-Unfortunately, I am not allowed to share any pictures.
+Priscilla Ventura (PV): The most memorable character I play is Una in “The Onion Boy” in 2017.
+Unfortunately, I am not able to share any pictures.

 Explain one creative choice you took on set?